MicrosoftDocs/windows-itpro-docs/windows/deployment/do/mcc-isp.md

 6. [Verify properly functioning MCC server](#verify-properly-functioning-mcc-server)
 7. [Review common issues if needed](#common-issues)

-For questions regarding these instructions, contact [msconnectedcache@microsoft.com](mailto:msconnectedcache@microsoft.com).

 ## Provide Microsoft with your Azure subscription ID

 As part of the MCC preview onboarding process, an Azure subscription ID must be provided to Microsoft.

 > [!IMPORTANT]
-> If you haven't already, provide your Azure subscription ID by filling out [this survey](https://aka.ms/MCCForISPSurvey).
-You can't continue if you skip this step.

-For information about creating or locating your subscription ID, see [Steps to obtain an Azure subscription ID](#steps-to-obtain-an-azure-subscription-id).
+> For information about creating or locating your subscription ID, see [Steps to obtain an Azure subscription ID](#steps-to-obtain-an-azure-subscription-id).

 ### Create the MCC resource in Azure